Le château et la collégiale de Neuchâtel (1011)

 It was during the 500s that Burgundian distinctiveness was forged.
 The inhabitants began to feel that they were subjects of the same king, living in the same entity and sharing a common destiny, in a complex historical period due to the religious situation (paganism, Arianism, the Church) and the ethnic, political and cultural situation (the bishops, the Franks, the Alamanni, the Ostrogoths, the Visigoths and other peoples and kingdoms).

-This situation gave rise to Burgundian particularism and an identity that survived the political entity’s breakup when the Frankish kings annexed the kingdom in 534.
+This situation gave rise to Burgundian particularism and an identity that persisted even after the political entity’s breakup when the Frankish kings annexed the kingdom in 534.

 Sapaudia around 475.
 Image: Marco Zanoli/Wikipedia